swansontec/rfc4648.js/readme.md

 ### const data = baseXX.parse(string, opts)

-Each `parse` function takes a string and returns an `Array` of bytes.
-If you would like a different return type, such as `Uint8Array`, pass its constructor in the second argument:
+Each `parse` function takes a string and returns a `Uint8Array` of bytes.
+If you would like a different return type, such as plain `Array` or a Node.js `Buffer`, pass its constructor in the second argument:

+    base64.parse('AOk=', { out: Array })
-    base64.parse('AOk=', { out: Uint8Array })
+    base64.parse('AOk=', { out: Buffer.allocUnsafe })

-The constructor will be called with `new`, and should accept a single integer for the length.
+The constructor will be called with `new`, and should accept a single integer for the output length, in bytes.

 If you pass the option `{ loose: true }` in the second parameter, the parser will not validate padding characters (`=`):